cockpit-project/cockpit/HACKING.md

     "http"     // HTTP (via the server) related debug messages "spawn"    // Debug messages related to executing processes

 There are other strings related to the code you may be working on.
+For example, the metrics page shows debug information with the value `metrics`.
+Do `git grep window.debugging pkg` to find out all available ones.

 In addition, if you want your debug setting to survive a browser refresh or Cockpit log out, use something like: